nag9s/hbase/hbase-architecture/region-servers.md

 #### When a region is assigned to a RegionServer, how does my client application \(the one doing reads and writes\) know its location?

-Two special tables in HBase, -ROOT-\( this is deprecated later in hbase 0.16, but the functionality remains same\) and .META., help find where regions for various tables are hosted.
-Like all tables in HBase, -ROOT- and .META. are also split into regions. -ROOT- and .META. are both special tables, but -ROOT- is more special than

-.META.; -ROOT- never splits into more than one region. .META. behaves like all other

-tables and can split into as many regions as required.
+Two special tables in HBase, -ROOT-\( this is deprecated since hbase 0.96, but the functionality remains same\) and .META., help find where regions for various tables are hosted.
+Like all tables in HBase, -ROOT- and .META. are also split into regions. -ROOT- and .META. are both special tables, but -ROOT- is more special than .META.; -ROOT- never splits into more than one region. .META. behaves like all other tables and can split into as many regions as required.